History of graphic design: Etching

 Etching is the process of using strong acid or mordant to cut into the unprotected parts of a metal surface to create a design in intaglio in the metal.
 This technique is believed to have been invented by Daniel Hopfer (c.
-1470-1536) of Augsburg, Germany, who decorated armour in this way, and applied the method to printmaking.
+1470–1536) of Augsburg, Germany, who decorated armour in this way, and applied the method to printmaking.
 Etching soon came to challenge engraving as the most popular printmaking medium.
 Its great advantage was that, unlike engraving which requires special skill in metalworking, etching is relatively easy to learn for an artist trained in drawing.

 Modern graphic design

-In the second half of the 19th century William Morris's Kelmscott Press produced many historicist graphic designs, and created a collectors market for this kind of art.
-In Oxford he associated with artists like Burne-Jones, and Dante Gabriel Rossetti.
-Together they formed the Pre-Raphaelites group, and their ideas influenced the modern graphic design considerably.
+In the second half of the 19th century, William Morris's Kelmscott Press produced many historicist graphic designs and created a collectors market for this kind of art.
+In Oxford he associated with artists like Edward Burne-Jones and Dante Gabriel Rossetti.
+Together they formed the Pre-Raphaelite Brotherhood, and their ideas influenced modern graphic design considerably.

 In 1917, Frederick H. Meyer, director and instructor at the California School of Arts and Crafts, taught a class entitled “Graphic Design and Lettering”.

-Posters Post-World War II
+Posters post-World War II

-After the Second World War, with the emergence new color printing technology and particularly appearance of computers the art of posters underwent a new revolutionary phase.
-People can create color poster on their laptop computers and create color prints at a very low cost.
-Unfortunately, the high cost sophisticated printing processes can only be afforded mostly by the government entities and large corporations.
-With the emergence of internet the role of posters in conveying information has greatly diminished.
-However, some artist still use the chromolithography in order to create works of arts in the form of print.
-In this regard the difference between painting and print has been narrowed considerably.
+After the Second World War, with the emergence of new color printing technology and particularly the appearance of computers, the art of posters underwent a new revolutionary phase.
+People could now create color posters on their laptop computers and create color prints at a very low cost.
+Unfortunately, the high cost of sophisticated printing processes can only be afforded mostly by government entities and large corporations.
+With the emergence of the Internet, the role of posters in conveying information has greatly diminished.
+However, some artist still use chromolithography in order to create works of arts in the form of prints.
+In this regard, the difference between painting and print has been narrowed considerably.